Evelyn Dunbar: The Lost Works

-A remarkable collection of lost works by WW2 Official War Artist Evelyn Dunbar (1906 – 1960) goes on show for the first time, including highlights from an extraordinary hoard of previously unrecorded work discovered in the attic of a Kent Coast house.
+On show for the first time, this collection included highlights from an extraordinary discovery of unrecorded works in the attic of a Kent Coast house.

-The contents of the ‘lost studio' includes preliminary drawings and oil studies for some of Dunbar's best known compositions, reunited with major paintings from private and public collections in the exhibition of over 80 works.
-As the only salaried female Official War Artist during WW2, Dunbar is celebrated for her wartime paintings, but she was also notable for her share in a public commission, the 1933-6 mural scheme at Brockley School, and for illustrations for several books about gardening and agriculture.
-She created a large body of family portraits, which will be on display alongside illustrations, commercial advertisements and shop signs, and ephemeral materials such as sketch books, photographs and letters.
+As the only salaried female Official War Artist during the Second World War, Dunbar is celebrated for her wartime paintings.
+The contents of the ‘lost studio’ included preliminary drawings and oil studies for some of Dunbar’s best known compositions: reunited in the exhibition.
+In addition, she was notable for her share in the mural at Brockely school and the illustrations of several gardening and agricultural books.
+She created a large body of family portraits, on display alongside illustrations, commercial advertisements and shop signs, and fleeting materials such as sketch books, photographs and letters.

-This exhibition, in association with Liss Llewellyn Fine Art, is a rare chance to encounter such a large quantity of previously unseen work by an important 20th century artist.
-It is also in line with the Gallery's continuing commitment to the reappraisal of overlooked Modern British artists.
+This exhibition was a rare chance to encounter such a large quantity of unseen work by an important 20th century artist, part of our ongoing commitment to reappraise overlooked Modern British artists.

-The exhibition is accompanied by the publication of an illustrated book published by Liss Llewellyn Fine Art, with contributions by Gill Clarke, Andrew Lambirth, Alan Powers, Peyton Skipwith and Christopher Campbell-Howes.
-The publication is available in the Pallant House Gallery Bookshop.
+The exhibition was accompanied by the publication of an illustrated book published by Liss Llewellyn Fine Art.
+Available from Pallant Bookshop.